Scthe/express-containers/README.md

 > Don't ask me, you are the one who has already read half of this readme.

 After [nanite WebGPU](https://github.com/Scthe/nanite-webgpu) I was interested in WebAssembly.
-It allowed me to run Metis and Meshoptimizer (both written in C) inside a web browser.
+It allowed me to run [Metis](https://github.com/KarypisLab/METIS) and [meshoptimizer](https://github.com/zeux/meshoptimizer) (both written in C) inside a web browser.
 What other things can it do?

 I also was curious about Edge computation environments (like Next.js's middleware).
 They are limited in capabilities and run JavaScript.
 This led to QuickJs, etc.